torvalds/linux/Documentation/core-api/dma-api.rst

 	dma_map_sg(struct device *dev, struct scatterlist *sg,
 		   int nents, enum dma_data_direction direction)

-Returns: the number of DMA address segments mapped (this may be shorter than <nents> passed in if some elements of the scatter/gather list are physically or virtually adjacent and an IOMMU maps them with a single entry).
+Maps a scatter/gather list for DMA.
+Returns the number of DMA address segments mapped, which may be smaller than <nents> passed in if several consecutive sglist entries are merged (e.g. with an IOMMU, or if some adjacent segments just happen to be physically contiguous).

 Please note that the sg cannot be mapped again if it has been mapped once.
 The mapping process is allowed to destroy information in the sg.